Brand Names: Adriamycin, Adriamycin PFS, Adriamycin RDF, Rubex

 - low white blood cell counts--fever, swollen gums, painful mouth sores, pain when swallowing, skin sores, cold or flu symptoms, cough, trouble breathing; or

-- signs of heart problems--fast heartbeats, shortness of breath (even with mild exertion), swelling in your ankles or feet.
+- signs of heart problems--fast heartbeats, shortness of breath (even with mild exertion), feeling very weak or tired, swelling in your ankles or feet.

 Doxorubicin may cause your urine to turn a reddish-orange color.
-This side effect by itself is usually not harmful.
-However, call your doctor if you also have upper stomach pain, clay-colored stools, or jaundice (yellowing of your skin or the whites of your eyes).
+This side effect is usually not harmful.

 Common side effects may include: